youlweb/JulLocationBundle/Resources/doc/google_places_autocomplete_advanced_use.md

 Google places autocomplete advanced use
 =======================================

-JulLocationBundle Google places autocomplete configuration is handled by the bundle's `GooglemapsController`, which in turn feeds the `placesAutocomplete.js` script with a comprehensive set of options and features.
+JulLocationBundle's Google places autocomplete configuration is handled by the bundle's `GooglemapsController`, which in turn feeds the `placesAutocomplete.js` script with a comprehensive set of options and features.